emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

 .. index::
    single: scanning; area scanners

-.. _topic-area-scanners:
+.. _topic-scanning-area:

 Area scanners
 -------------

-An area scanner :term:`scans` an area of memory for :term:`refrerences <reference>`.
+An area scanner :term:`scans` an area of memory for :term:`references <reference>`.
 Various functions in the MPS interface, :such as :c:func:`mps_root_create_thread_tagged`, accept area scanners as arguments so that the :term:`client program` can specify how to scan special areas such as the :term:`control stack`.